Fresno County assistance programs.

 Housing Authorities Fresno City and County oversees section 8 housing choice vouchers and low income / public housing.
 Many of these resources have extensive waiting lists.
 The government affiliated agency may also have referrals to other charities and non-profits.
 Call (559) 443-8400 for intake.

 The Family Service Center – Offers emergency rent assistance.
 It is for those facing imminent eviction and that meet other conditions that are in place.
 Other referrals may be for energy bill assistance, shelter, security deposits, and thrift stores.
 (559) 233-0138.
 Read Family Service Center emergency programs.

 Fresno County basic needs, including clothing and holiday assistance, is available across the region.
 Families, in particular those with children, can receive free school supplies, gifts for the holidays, clothes, and other needed items.
 Non-profits and charities provided basic needs to income qualified residents.
 More.

 Parlier Senior Center provides support services for the elderly and senior citizens over the age of 62.
 Assistance may also be available for the disabled in Fresno County.
 The location also works with agency on aging centers as well for food, senior employment programs, and more.
 Address is 13500 E Tuolumne St., Parlier, CA, 93648, call 559-646-3545

-The community action agency, known as Fresno County Economic Opportunities, also offers additional support.
+The community action agency also offers additional support.
 Most of the financial type resources, such as for housing, rent, or security deposits, are offered from referrals.
-Staff will try to direct qualified applicants to relevant programs.
+Staff will try to direct qualified applicants to relevant government as well as charitable assistance programs.
 However other services such as transitional housing, job readiness workshops, low cost child care and more is also available.
-Click Fresno County Economic Opportunities Commission Action.
+Click Fresno County Community Action Agency.